Why Dave Chappelle?

 Taken together with “Equanimity” and “The Bird Revelation,” I think I’m starting to see what makes Chappelle special.

 “The Bird Revelation,” by contrast, is a more intimate club show.
-Chappelle sits on a stool smoking a cigarette for most of the show, recalling “Richard Pryor: Live and Smokin'” from 1971 before stand-up really stood up.
+Chappelle sits on a stool smoking a cigarette for much of the runtime, recalling “Richard Pryor: Live and Smokin'” from 1971 before stand-up really stood up.
 Chappelle is still funny, but quieter and more pensive in this setting.
 You can really see the tendrils of his mind digging into every subject he approaches.
 It gets serious for long stretches.
 I’m going to quote him verbatim on the connections between Apartheid and the Hollywood sex-abuse scandal, because I can’t do it justice otherwise:

 “You can’t make a lasting peace this way.
 You got all the bad guys scared, and that’s good, but they minute they’re not scared anymore, it will get worse than it was before.
 Fear does not make lasting peace.
 Ask black people ….
 The cure for L.A. is in South Africa.
 You motherfuckers need truth and reconciliation with one another, because the end of Apartheid should have been a fucking bloodbath by any metric in human history, and it wasn’t.
 And the only reason it wasn’t was because Desmond Tutu and Mandela and all the other guys figured out that if a system is corrupt, then the people who adhere to the system, and are incentivized by the system are not criminals.
 They are victims.
 And the system itself must be tried.
 But because of how systems work, it’s so compartmentalized as far as information, that the only way we can figure out what the system is, is if everybody says what they did.
 Tell ’em how you participated.
 Because men want to help; they’re just scared.
 Because Ben Affleck tried to help.
 ‘Hey, what happened to these ladies is disgusting!’
 ‘Oh, nigga’, you grabbed a titty in ’95!’
 ‘Alright, fellas, I’m out.
 Fuck that, I ain’t helping.'”

-Agree or disagree, it’s thought-provoking and insightful (and funny by the end) but you can see why the guy fled.
+Agree or disagree, it’s thought-provoking and insightful (and funny by the end) but you can see why Chappelle fled.
 It’s much easier to gang up and call for the head of one bad guy than it is to be a small group or individual standing up to a brutal and impersonal system; especially when everyone surrounding you doesn’t seem to realize that demanding heads is not the same thing as dismantling a system (pitchfork optional).
 See “Revolution, The French” and “Bonaparte, Napoleon.”

 Chappelle closes “The Bird Revelation” by making this connection directly, albeit metaphorically.
 He endeavors to explain his retreat from Hollywood, by relating his experience to the book Pimp by Iceberg Slim.
 A famous (supposedly) true story that brought the life of a street pimp to the public consciousness, Chappelle focuses on an anecdote of how Slim got his “bottom bitch” (top-performing and most valuable prostitute) to trick for him several months longer than she wanted.
 He did so by orchestrating an elaborate hoax to make her think she was implicated in a murder (which never happened).
 Implicit in the story is the notion that one can only be a street hooker so long before losing her mind.
 The point of the story was the morally indefensible lengths the pimp would go to delay this expiration of his human asset, and then manipulate that asset to keep performing past that expiration date.

 This is the anecdote Chappelle uses as an allegory for the Hollywood machine that made him a star but threatened to drive him mad.
-(In it, he is the bottom bitch, and Hollywood is Iceberg Slim.)
+(In the allegory, he is the bottom bitch, and Hollywood is Iceberg Slim.)
 You only see that analogy if you think too much.
 Chappelle thinks a lot, and once he made the connection, he probably couldn’t shut it out.
 So yes … flee, Dave.
 I don’t blame you.

 What do you think of Dave Chappelle in general, and his new specials on Netflix?